Kitecy/Animation-players/Documentation.md

 ## 🚀 Install

-You can install this package using a special `link'.
+You can install this package using a special `https://github.com/Kitecy/Animation-players.git`.

 1. Open Unity
 2. Click the `Windows` button